mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-07-04-make-it-fast.md

-With the above you have all you need to conduct your experiments: add logging till you know exactly what is happening, write scripts to extract meaningful patterns if your volumes prohibit intuition alone from gleaning the key facts, and really just keep iterating until you know what's taking place.
+With the above you have all you need to conduct your experiments: add logging till you know exactly what is happening, write scripts to extract meaningful patterns if your volumes prohibit intuition alone from gleaning the key facts, and really just keep iterating until you _know_ what's taking place.

 # Macro vs Micro Issues

-Sometimes your issue is a tiny bad SQL query running in a component.
-Sometimes it's a perfectly good SQL query but it's being run by 40 threads in 15 parallel application instances.
+Sometimes your issue is a tiny but Very Bad SQL query running in a component.
+Sometimes it's a perfectly _good_ SQL query but it's being run by 40 threads in 30 parallel application instances.
 Be mindful of this difference.

 (Like I said, it's still always the database...)